 Managing, processing, and lead nurturing can be hard sometimes.
 Real estate companies that don’t have efficient tools to distribute the leads to different real estate agents on time and properly may experience some glitches.

-Real estate CRM allows you to allocate the leads to real estate agents faster and also to categorize them based on different factors, such as property type, location, and other preferences.
+Real estate CRM allows you to allocate the customer leads to agents faster and also to categorize them based on different factors, such as property type, location, and other preferences.

 Automated Mailing Your Prospects

-Real estate CRM won’t allow you to ever forget to follow up or send a newsletter to your customer .
-Create email templates for different responses and automate the follow-ups, whether the inquiry was from the website, email, or property booking.
+CRM won’t allow you to ever forget to follow up or send a newsletter to your customer.
+Create email templates for different responses and automate customer follow-ups, whether the inquiry was from the website, email, or property booking.

 Customized Lead Quality Criteria

 When the number of potential customers increases, you need to prioritize them in order to effectively spend the time of your team.
 Thus, every lead needs to be referred to a certain group depending on willingness to make a deal.
-There are special criteria that help real estate agents to do that.
-Real estate CRM helps you to customize your criteria to better prioritize leads and have more conversions into customers.
+There are special criteria that help users to do that.
+CRM helps you to customize your criteria to better prioritize leads and have more conversions into customers.

 Filtering of Irrelevant Leads

-Real estate CRM allows you to filter irrelevant leads.
+Real estate CRM will also help you to filter irrelevant leads.
 By having an OTP, an integration for generating and sending out one-time passwords for logins, your CRM will verify whether a lead’s number is fake or not and whether they are genuinely interested in working with you or just testing the waters.

 Workflow and Analytics Tracking

-Real estate CRM helps to track your business development dynamics and collect the core business metrics, be that sales or marketing performance, agent performance, or others.
-With this software, you can start measuring the progress based on the data that is stored in the CRM.
+CRM helps to track your business development dynamics and collect the core business metrics, be that sales or marketing performance, agent performance, or others.
+With this software, you can start measuring the progress based on the data that is stored in the management system.

 3. How to Build a Real Estate CRM: 12 Core Real Estate CRM Features